 The LeLc is aligned with Joanna Macy’s Work that Reconnects (WTR) as part of the Great Turning.
 Please see WTR link in the menu above.

-Status: As of April 2016, the LeLc construction is completed.
-The geodesic dome interior is ready for painting and an earthern plaster and ceramic tile mandala floor.
+Status: As of July 2016, the LeLc exterior construction is completed.
+The geodesic dome interior is ready for an earthern plaster and ceramic tile mandala floor.
 We are assembling various experiental learning demos.
 Our latest addition is a biomass cooking + heating stove (SilverLight Hunter) and bio-lite stove for charging your smartphone with a burning stick!

 Dynamic Living Energy, also known as Bio – Dynamic, BioEnergetics or energy permaculture is the energy that flows through all living entities.
 From the tiniest bacteria to the tallest trees and all universes.
 Living Energy is most obvious when you observe flowing water.